Read This First

 Prompt 1: Explain the differences between red, blue, and grey tribes in US society.

-The section turns on Differences Between Red, Blue, and Grey Tribes in US Society, Red Tribe, and Blue Tribe.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Differences Between Red, Blue, and Grey Tribes in US Society, Red Tribe, and Blue Tribe in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Differences Between Red, Blue, and Grey Tribes in US Society distinct from Red Tribe.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Differences Between Red, Blue, and Grey Tribes in US Society distinct from Red Tribe.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Typically aligns with the Republican Party.